cotes2020/jekyll-theme-chirpy/_posts/2021-10-23-algebras-over-fields.md

 title: "Algebra Done Tensorially: Part 2 (Algebras Over Fields)"
 description: "A look at 'algebras' and their structure"
 categories: [abstract algebra, representation theory, tensor algebra]
-tags: [tensors]
+tags: [tensors, bilinear products, algebra]
 ---

-Welcome to Part 2 of '_Algebra done Tensorially_'.
+Welcome to Part 2 of '_Algebra Done Tensorially_'.
 If you haven't already done so, make sure to check out [Part 1 (Bilinear Products)]({% post_url 2021-10-18-bilinear-products %}) before reading this post :) I will start right from where we stopped in Part 1.

 ## Recap: bilinear products as linear maps